leyli16/llvm-remarks-viewer-demo/README.md

 ---

-##  Future Improvements
+## Future Plans

+Based on the opt-viewer comparison and aligned with the GSoC project goals, the following features are planned:

+- Add visualizations for hotness, remark frequency, or top impacted functions
+- Highlight source-level locations similar to opt-viewer
-- Filtering and grouping by pass, type, or function
+- Add filters and sorting by pass, function, or remark type
-- Inline source code integration
-- Summary statistics (counts, top remarks)
-- Natural language (LLM-based) explanations
+- Support multiple input files and aggregate data across files or projects
+- Integrate LLMs to explain common remarks or suggest optimizations
+- Provide a CLI tool or compiler wrapper for easier remark generation and analysis

 ---

 ## License

 This project is licensed under the MIT License.

 ---

 ## Author

 Created by [Le Li](https://github.com/leyli16) as part of a GSoC demo for the LLVM project.